rpclib/benchmarks/README.md

 ## Results

 The results can be found in this repository (json files and plots, plus a [Jupyter Notebook](https://github.com/rpclib/benchmarks/blob/master/rpclib%20benchmark%20results.ipynb)).
+I've also written a blog post about this: http://szelei.me/rpc-benchmark-part1/

 ## Compiling and running